Federated Bandit: A Gossiping Approach: Problem Formulation

 \section{Problem Formulation}

 Consider a network consisting of $N$ agents, we assume $N\ge 3,$ since when $N=2,$ it is equivalent to a centralized model thus solution is trivial.
 For ease of presentation, we label the agents from $1$ through $N$.
 The agents are not aware of such a global labeling, but can differentiate between their neighbors.
 The set of agents is denoted by $[N]=\{1,2,\ldots,N\}.$ All agents face a common set of $M$ arms, denoted by $[M]=\{1,2,\ldots,M\}$.
 At each discrete time $t\in\{1,2,\ldots,T\}$, each agent $i$ makes a decision on which arm to select from the $M$ options; the selected arm is denoted by $a_i(t)\in [M]$.
 When agent $i$ selects an arm $k\in [M]$, the agent collects a reward which is generated according to a random variable $X_{k}(t)$.\footnote{ Different agents may select the same arm $k$ at same time $t$.
 If this is the case, their rewards can be different as they may collect different realizations of $X_k(t)$.} But the agent cannot observe its exact reward; instead, it observes a locally biased ``noisy'' copy of the reward, which is generated according to another random variable $X_{i,k}(t)$.
 The unobservability of $X_k(t)$ can be due to local observational bias caused by the biased local data or low-quality (irresponsible or even malicious) agents \cite{liu2015online}.
 We assume that $\{X_k(t)\}_{t=1}^T$ and $\{X_{i,k}(t)\}_{t=1}^T$ are i.i.d. random processes.
 For simplicity of analysis, we also assume that all $X_k$'s and $X_{i,k}$'s have bounded support $[0,1]$.
 Besides, the feedback $X_{i,k}$ for agent $i$ is assumed to be obtained without delays since the delayed feedback itself is challenging \cite{cayci2019learning,joulani2013online} and we focus on the delayed impact during gossiping.
 The relationship between $X_k(t)$ and $X_{i,k}(t)$ is as follows.
 Let $\mu_k$ and $\mu_{i,k}$ be the mean of $X_k(t)$ and $X_{i,k}(t)$, respectively.
-For each $k\in [M]$, the mean of arm $k$'s reward equals the average\footnote{It can be generalized to the cases where the global reward is defined as any ``convex combination'' of all local rewards following the ``push sum'' idea \cite{kempe2003gossip}.} of the means of all agents' observed rewards, i.e.,
+For each $k\in [M]$, the mean of arm $k$'s reward equals the average\footnote{It can be generalized to the cases where the global reward is defined as any ``convex combination'' of all local rewards following the ``push sum'' idea \cite{kempe2003gossip}.
+It can also be defined statistically using expectation \cite{shen2021AAAI}.} of the means of all agents' observed rewards, i.e., which implies that the true reward can be obtained by averaging and thus cancelling out local biases.
+Note the heterogeneous reward {can model the systematic observation bias or the bias of datasets, which} is more general and meaningful than the homogeneous reward, especially in FL settings \cite{yang2019federated} {where each agent's systematic observation bias makes the locally optimal solution does not correspond to the real optimal action.
+Although the bias of datasets is probably more suitable to be modeled as contextual bandits in practice, we currently focus on the classical bandit setting for a theoretically sound solution, which is also an essential foundation for future practically feasible extensions.} Without loss of generality, suppose $\mu_1 \geq \mu_2 \geq \cdots \geq \mu_M$, which implies that arm 1 is the best option.
+The difference of each arm's mean reward is denoted by $\Delta_k = \mu_1 - \mu_k.$ The {\em federated bandit problem} is for each agent $i$ to minimize the following (weak) {\em regret}: